Arizona Law Journal of Emerging Technologies

 - OECD Principles of Artificial Intelligence (May 21, 2019), https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0449. ↑

-- See For example, Silvia Jiménez Gómez, Generación y evaluación de secuencias melódicas mediante inteligencia artificial, TFG, Universidad Politécnica Madrid, 101 (2018), https://oa.upm.es/53396/1/TFG_SILVIA_JIMENEZ_GOMEZ.pdf (It states that 77.5% of individuals surveyed clearly give more value to a melody composed by a human, while the remaining group of 22.5% do not opt for that option). ↑
+- See For example, Silvia Jiménez Gómez, Generación y evaluación de secuencias melódicas mediante inteligencia artificial, TFG, Universidad Politécnica Madrid, 101 (2018), https://oa.upm.es/53396/1/TFG_SILVIA_JIMENEZ_GOMEZ.pdf (stating that 77.5% of individuals surveyed clearly give more value to a melody composed by a human, while the remaining group of 22.5% do not opt for that option). ↑

 - See Mariana Alessandri, In Praise of Lost Causes, The New York Times (May 29, 2017), https://www.nytimes.com/2017/05/29/opinion/in-praise-of-lost-causes.html. ↑